levkk/rwf/docs/docs/views/templates/functions/index.md

 ### `numeric`

-Return true if the value is a number, i.e. integer or float.
+Returns true if the value is a number, i.e. integer or float.
 Return false if not.

 ```erb
 <% if value.numeric %>